Ranger 2wd Middle of the Road Installation Instructions.

 9. After the coils have been removed, disassemble the I-beam & radius arm, and then remove them from the truck.

 10. Remove rivets and hardware holding the radius arm cross member and parking brake cable bracket.
 Mount the radius arm brackets- when installing the driver side bracket, don’t forget to also install the parking brake cable bracket, as it uses one of the same mounting holes.
 There is one longer bolt included for this location.
-The front holes on the new pivot brackets locate to the rear hole of the original cross member pivot bracket assembly.
+The front holes on the new pivot brackets locate in the rear hole of the original cross member pivot bracket assembly.
 The 2 holes going up will have to be drilled.
 On the passenger side, the frame has a rolled edge that needs to be straightened out or cut to fit the bracket.

 11. Assemble the radius arm to the pivot bracket pay attention to the washers as they are marked front and back Then install the I-beam to the radius arm with the big 3/4 inch bolt.
 Leave bolt loose for now and swing the beam up into its bracket and bolt it in.
 Put a stand under the beam so you can finish the assembly.
 Some kits use a bolt-on lower shock mount.
 Assemble this pay attention to the left and right, as they will be different.
 After installing both sides, bolt in the coil springs using the original hardware on the bottom and the bolt and bracket provided for the top.